-Only KKTV 11 News obtains arrest papers likely tied to Club Q shooting suspect for alleged bomb threat
+2021 arrest papers tied to Club Q shooting suspect for alleged bomb threat in the Colorado Springs area released to public

 COLORADO SPRINGS, Colo.
-(KKTV) - Only KKTV 11 News has obtained old arrest papers, and in them, a man reportedly told his family that he wanted to be the next mass killer.
+(KKTV) - KKTV 11 News was the first to obtain old arrest papers, and in them, a person reportedly told his family that they wanted to be the next mass killer.

-Sources confirm to 11 News the man in the arrest papers is the same man as the accused Club Q gunman.
-Investigators will not confirm if the accused gunman is tied to the arrest of a man with the same exact name, and same exact birthday back in the summer of 2021.
-The old case is not showing up in public court records.
-The records appear to be sealed.
-There’s no public record that Anderson Lee Aldrich was arrested in the summer of 2021.
+Sources confirm to 11 News the man in the arrest papers is the same person as the accused Club Q gunman.
+On Thursday investigators confirmed the accused gunman is tied to the arrest of a person with the same exact name, and same exact birthday back in the summer of 2021.
+The records were sealed until Thursday.
+For days after the Club Q shooting there was no public record that Anderson Lee Aldrich was arrested in the summer of 2021.

-In the three-page affidavit from 2021, investigators believe Aldrich told his family he planned to carry out a mass shooting.
+In the three-page affidavit from 2021, investigators believe Aldrich told their family they planned to carry out a mass shooting.
 About 18 months ago, the arrest papers add deputies were called out to a home near Marksheffel and Fontaine.

-Sources tell us Aldrich lived with his grandparents.
+Sources tell us Aldrich lived with their grandparents.
 Arrests papers state after his grandparents told him they were selling their home, Aldrich held them at gunpoint.
-The papers go on to say Aldrich said if they moved it would interfere with his plans to carry out a mass shooting and bombing.
+The papers go on to say Aldrich said if they moved it would interfere with their plans to carry out a mass shooting and bombing.

-Aldrich’s grandma told investigators her grandson had bragged about, “wanting to go out in a blaze.”
-The arrest papers add Aldrich showed his grandparents a full box of chemicals and said it was powerful enough to blow up a police department and a federal building.
+Aldrich’s grandma told investigators her grandchild had bragged about, “wanting to go out in a blaze.”
+The arrest papers add Aldrich showed their grandparents a full box of chemicals and said it was powerful enough to blow up a police department and a federal building.

-Aldrich then went downstairs, and arrest papers say his grandparents ran from their home and called authorities.
+Aldrich then went downstairs, and arrest papers say their grandparents ran from their home and called authorities.

 Investigators requested a search warrant to look for ammunition, firearms and body armor to quote, “prevent a reported planned terrorism attack.”